astropy-learn/learn-astropy/src/contributing/index.md

   - _Input/Output_: read in some data (use [astroquery](https://astroquery.readthedocs.io/en/latest/) where possible to query real astronomical datasets)
   - _Analysis_: do something insightful / useful with the data
   - _Visualization_: make a pretty figure (use [astropy.visualization](http://docs.astropy.org/en/stable/visualization/) where possible)
-- The tutorials must be compatible with the versions supported by the last major release of the Astropy core package (i.e. Python >= 3.5)
+- The tutorials must be compatible with the versions supported by the latest major release of the Astropy core package

-### Template intro
+### Introduction cell template

 The first cell in every tutorial notebook is a markdown cell used for the title, author list, keywords, and summary.
 All of this information should be contained in a single cell and should adhere to the following format: